Core Policy Platform for the Scottish Parliament Elections

-Over the last 10 years we have seen lying, corruption and criminal behaviour become commonplace in our politics.
+Over the last 10 years in Scotland we have seen lying, corruption and criminal behaviour become commonplace in our politics.
 We have seen how helpless the electorate is in the face of this, with £bn contracts handed to bogus companies openly and corruptly, misrepresentation in our media and bare faced lies from our politicians.

 We want to create a criminal code for politicians, political organisations and those reporting on politics – with penalties that include fines and prison for those who deliberately lie or deceive – or turn out to be corrupt.